Isabel Martinez (artist)

-Isabel Martinez (born 1958) is a Mexican-American artist known for her work in mixed media, including painting, drawing, printmaking, and multicultural arts and crafts.
+Isabel Martinez (born 1958) is a Mexican and American visual artist, known for her work in mixed media, including painting, drawing, printmaking, and multicultural arts and crafts.
 Her artwork explores themes of immigration, identity, and indigeneity, reflecting both her personal experiences and cultural heritage.
 Martinez's work has been included in several magazines, books, and catalogs, and she has had both solo and group exhibitions throughout the world.

 Early life and education

-Martinez was born in Alpoyeca, Guerrero, Mexico.
+Martinez was born in 1958, in Alpoyeca in Guerrero, Mexico.
 She immigrated to the United States in the 1980's for better opportunities.

 In 1986, she attended Los Angeles City College to study English and enroll in art courses.
-She later earned a Bachelor of Fine Arts from La Escuela Nacional de Artes Plasticas, Mexico City.
-She then earned both a Masters in Fine Arts and a Single Subject Art Credential from California State University, Los Angeles, which allowed her to teach art at an elementary level.
+She received a Bachelor of Fine Arts degree from the La Escuela Nacional de Artes Plasticas in Mexico City; and both a Masters in Fine Arts degree and a single subject art credential from California State University, Los Angeles (Cal State LA), which allowed her to teach art at an elementary level.